 - increasing pelvic pain

-People who undergo ART have a much greater risk of experiencing ovarian torsion than those who do not.
+People who undergo ART have a

 The elevated risk is usually due to the hormones required for in vitro fertilization or ovulation induction.